How to save on health care expenses

 Hit the gym

 Insurance companies will often reimburse some of your gym fees each year—as much as $400 for you and $200 for a covered spouse.
-You can get paid back either for working out at a traditional fitness center or, in some cases, for exercise class subscriptions and bike-sharing memberships.
+You can get paid back either for working out at a traditional fitness center (as they reopen) or, in some cases, for exercise class subscriptions and bike-sharing memberships.
 Ask your insurer for details.
 Many large employers also offer financial incentives such as gift cards, lower premiums, or cash for participation in workplace wellness programs, including smoking cessation, weight management, and behavioral coaching.

 Talking about money can leave you tongue-tied.
 My weekly newsletter is full of financial conversation starters.